 “he’s so quiet, sometimes i don’t even realise he’s there!”

-Thinking of the the old saying “first impressions count” , my new manager was starting with a weak perception of my, because of a few simple words said to him (words I’d helped create, as we shape the perception others have).
+Thinking of the the old saying “first impressions count” , my new manager was starting with a poor perception of me, because of a few simple words said to him.
+But, let’s be honest they were words I’d helped create, because we do shape the perception others have.

-You can change the perception of you, despite the old saying “first impressions count“, although it may take time.
-Step one was to arrange to chat with my new boss.
+You can change the perception others have of you, despite the old saying “first impressions count“, although it may take time.
+First I arranged to chat with my new boss.
 Who do you need to talk to change their perception of you?

 As an introvert some of the introvert superpowers you have at your disposal are:

 - Great at listening

 - Great at understanding what’s going on

 As an introvert you probably have these superpowers.
 If you don’t believe me, start to compare yourself with some others.
 Compare your ability to listen and understand the detail, rather than how much you both talk.
 You’ll soon realise that most people who talk a lot, don’t listen a lot.
 Think about how you’d summarise a discussion, and you’ll soon realise how useful your summary could be.

 First you have to change your self- perception, then you can work on the perception of others.

 It took me a while to learn that if you have some of these skills, or the beginnings of them, you could be a great asset to your boss, while still being true to your introvert self.
 “Developing social confidence as an introvert” has tips on believing in yourself.